Hexagonal (CONCACAF): United States vs. Mexico rivalry

 The United States and Mexico were the most successful teams in the Hexagonal, with Mexico qualifying for every World Cup since 1994.
 Indeed, the Mexico–United States soccer rivalry has been hotly contested during the Hexagonal.
 Matches between the two opponents hosted by Mexico often sell out the 100,000 seat Estadio Azteca in Mexico City; matches hosted in the United States are often held in cold northern cities such as Columbus, Ohio.

 Episodes of this rivalry during Hexagonal matchdays include the Dos a Cero, a streak of four consecutive 2–0 victories for the United States at the Columbus Crew Stadium between 2001 and 2013.
 The streak ended on November 11, 2016 as the Mexicans defeated the Americans 1–2.

 Another noteworthy event occurred on 15 October 2013, the final matchday of the Hexagonal on the road to the 2014 FIFA World Cup.
-The Mexicans were out of the World Cup as they were losing against Costa Rica in San José and Panama were defeating the Americans, both matches by 2–1.
+The Mexicans were facing elimination from the World Cup as they were losing against Costa Rica in San José and Panama were defeating the Americans, both matches by 2–1.
 However, during stoppage time, Graham Zusi and Aron Jóhannsson scored for the United States, resulting in an American victory by 3–2, which helped Mexico qualify to the intercontinental play-off series against New Zealand.
-The United States national team Twitter account mocked the Mexicans by tweeting #YoureWelcomeMexico and tagging their Mexican counterparts' profile.
+The United States national team Twitter account tweeted #YoureWelcomeMexico and tagged their Mexican counterparts' profile.
 Because of the significance of his goal, Zusi received recognition from some Mexican fans as "a saint".
 Zusi also revealed that Mexican player Marco Fabián thanked him for the goal.